 Tri-Axle Dump Truck

-Overview: Used for smaller loads, short distances.
+Overview: These hauling trucks are used for smaller loads, short distances.
 This is a popular choice in more urban or suburban areas because these trucks are easier to maneuver in tight quarters or down busy city streets, while still hauling a meaningful amount of material.

 Key Distinction: They are lightweight, meaning they can help save on costs.